No-bake granola bars

 IMG_6238.jpg

 This is also a great place to sub in some store-bought sunflower seed butter to make these lunchbox appropriate.
 Pretty sure the rest of the ingredients would mask the sometimes glue-y taste of store-bought versions.
 Using gluten-free oats also makes these safe for kids with gluten allergies.
 And I haven't tried these with egg substitutes, but I'm assuming that two or three flax eggs would also work to bind these together.
 If using a flax egg, directly reduce the amount of flax seed meal that goes into the batter, but keep the baking powder the same.
-I would also use a full cup of honey as an increased binder.
 But note that I'm speculating here as I haven't tried these changes myself.
 I'll update the post if I do!

 IMG_6227.jpg

-8 oz natural peanut, almond, or sunflower seed butter
+8 oz peanut, almond, or sunflower seed butter (natural or regular are fine, but see note)

 ¾ cup honey